nens/cookiecutter-rana-process-template/README.md

 ## Short explanation of the server setup
+> This is not relevant for a Rana process, remove?

 Prefect can be run in multiple ways.
 Often, the cloud offering is used.
 We host our own server.